elisesamanthadaly/07-Project-1/README.md

 ---

 ## Description
 [WantADog](https://abnertor.github.io/WantADog/) is a library of doggo pictures and random names to help users find the best doggo-doggo name combinations.
-The user can click through randomly selected names and dog images, as well as retrieve new name-dog combinations.
+The user can click through randomly generated names and dog images, as well as retrieve new name-dog combinations.
 The user can also save name-dog combinations into a favorites carousel.
 The application runs in the browser and features dynamically updated HTML and CSS powered by Javascript and jQuery.
-The favorited name-dog combinations are stored in `localStorage` and are accesible upon page refresh.
+The favorited name-dog combinations are stored in `localStorage` and are accesible even after page refresh.
 Name data is retrieved by making `fetch()` calls to the [Namey!
 API](https://namey.muffinlabs.com/) and the dog images are retrieved from [The Dog API](https://thedogapi.com/).

 <img src="./assets/images/spinning_doge.png" alt="Spinning doge" width="100" height="100">

 ### Features
 * When the page loads, a random name and dog image are displayed.
 The favorites carousel displays a placeholder spinning doge image.
-* When the user clicks the "Name" button a new doggo name a retrieved.
+* When the user clicks the "Name" button a new doggo name is retrieved.
-* When the user clicks the "Doggo" button a new doggo image a retrieved.
+* When the user clicks the "Doggo" button a new doggo image is retrieved.
 * When the user clicks the "New Combo" button a new combination of doggo name and doggo image are retrieved.
 * When the user clicks the "Save Current Combo" button, the current doggo name/image combination  is saved to Favorites and stored as an object in an array in `localStorage`
 * When the user clicks the "Prev" and "Next" buttons, they can click through their favorite dog/name combinations, which are stored in `localStorage`.
-* When the user clicks the "Clear" button to clear previously saved favorites, which clears `localStorage`.
+* When the user clicks the "Clear" button to clear previously saved favorites, `localStorage` is cleared.
-* Duplicates are prevented by preventing the user from saving the last saved combo when clicked multiple times.
+* Saving duplicate favorites of the same dog name-image combination is prevented

 ### Future Developments
 * Adding a "share" function so that name-doggo combinations can be downloaded and/or shared with friends and family